 There are two core vaccinations that are highly recommended: Rabies vaccination and DHPP (Distemper, Hepatitis, Parvovirus, Parainfluenza).
 Rabies vaccinations are required by law for all dogs in Ontario.
 DHPP – also known as DAPPv or DA2PP(v) – is a core vaccination as it protects dogs from four highly-contagious viral infections that all have serious consequences and no known cure.

 Leptospirosis is another vaccination that is highly recommended in this area.
-It is a disease passed through raccoon urine, and given the large population of raccoons in the area, we include the L4 vaccination (for the four strains of Leptospirosis) with no extra charge as a core vaccine along with DHPP, as DHPPL4.
+It is a disease passed through raccoon urine, and given the large population of raccoons in the area it is important to protect your dog against this disease.

 At our clinic, the first round of Rabies is a 1-year vaccine, and subsequent Rabies vaccinations are 3-year vaccines.
-DHPPL4 and other non-core vaccinations are annual.
+DHPP and other non-core vaccinations, such as Leptospirosis, are annual.

 There are a few other types of vaccinations that are recommended based on lifestyle.
 These include: